Measure And Optimize Largest Contentful Paint (LCP)

 Test Your Website:

-To optimize the LCP metric, you first need to identify the element that's causing the paint.
+To optimize the LCP metric and improve your website's performance, you first need to pinpoint the specific element responsible for the Largest Contentful Paint.

 You can do that using different performance tools, including PageSpeed Insights, Lighthouse, Chrome DevTools or DebugBear.
 See below for details on how to do this with different tools.